American Black vulture

-Black vultures are amongst the most abundant vultures of the New World, and out of all the members in the Cathartidae family, have the most varied diet.
-These birds have featherless black to dark gray heads and necks.
-When perched they appear black overall, however near the wingtips are conspicuous white patches that are clearly visible when they are flying.
+The Black vulture (Coragyps atratus) is amongst the most abundant vultures of the New World, and out of all the members in the Cathartidae family, has the most varied diet.
 These are highly social birds that demonstrate fierce family loyalty.
-They will share food with their relatives, feeding their young for months after fledging.
-Their lifespan is 10 years on average, and the longest banded individual has lived up to 25.6 years.
+They will share food with their relatives and feed their young for months after fledging.
+Their lifespan is 10 years on average, and the longest-banded individual has lived up to 25.6 years.

-Black vultures live in tropical and temperate zones from southern Canada to the south of South America, including continental parts of the U.S. In the north of their range they migrate south in the fall, returning in spring.
-They prefer an open habitat, avoiding dense forests where they can, such habitats including lowlands with adjacent highlands, desert terrain, open fields, rubbish dumps, and rural or urban centers.
+Black vultures live in tropical and temperate zones from southern Canada to the south of South America, including continental parts of the U.S. In the north of their range, they migrate south in the fall, returning in spring.
+They prefer open land interspersed with areas of woods or brush.
+They are also found in moist lowland forests, shrublands and grasslands, wetlands and swamps, pastures, and heavily degraded former forests.
+Black vultures rarely occur in mountainous areas and are often seen in pastures, suburban and urban areas soaring or perched on fence posts or dead trees.

 The main threats to this species include: collision with buildings and vehicles, electrocution, poisoning meant for vermin, illegal shooting, leg traps, and lead poisoning from ingesting pellets and bullet fragments in the carcasses of game animals that are not retrieved by hunters.

-The All About Birds resource records the total Black vulture breeding population as being about 20 million individuals, about 9% of these living in North America and 8% in Mexico.
-Currently this species is classified as Least Concern (LC) on the IUCN Red List and its numbers today are increasing.
+The All About Birds resource records the total Black vulture breeding population as being about 20 million individuals.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List, and its numbers today are increasing.

 Black vultures play an important role in the environment as ecological sentinels.
 In addition to removing dead animals, vultures recycle nutrients that are used by plants.